pybamm-team/BattBot/CONTRIBUTING.md

 4. Once everything passes, you can go ahead and create a [Pull Request](https://github.com/pybamm-team/BattBot/pulls) for the constructive review process.

-## GitHub Actions
+## GitHub Actions and Heroku
-All the tweeting process is being carried out by GitHub Actions and hence, utmost care should be taken while editing the `.yml` file.
-This also means that the failing `test_tweet_plot.py` tests will pass (if everything is working) on a PR as it will pull the `Twitter API Keys` from repository secrets, this however does not mean that a plot will be tweeted everytime a PR is made or a commit is added to a PR, the tweet worklow is triggered only when something is pushed on the main branch.
+ - All the tweeting process is being carried out by GitHub Actions and hence, utmost care should be taken while editing the `.yml` file.
+ - All the replying process is being carried out by Heroku, hence the `Procfile`, `requirements.txt`, `runtime.txt` and `last_seen_id.txt` should be checked thoroughly before merging the code in the main (deployed) branch.
+ - This also means that the locally failing `test_tweet_plot.py`, `test_api_keys.py` and `test_tweet_reply.py` tests will pass (if everything is working) on a PR as it will pull the `Twitter API Keys` from repository secrets, this however does not mean that a plot will be tweeted everytime a PR is made or a commit is added to a PR, the tweet worklow is triggered only during the scheduled run.

 ## Writing your code
 1. For styling we use [flake8](https://pypi.org/project/flake8/) and [black](https://pypi.org/project/black/) to maintain uniformity throughout the codebase.